hugetim/nbstata/README.md

 While extensive automatic tests are in place to help ensure its reliability, unanticipated issues may arise.
-If, while using this mode, a particular code cell is not working as expected, try placing the `%noecho` magic at the top of it to see if that resolves the issue.
+If, while using this mode, a particular code cell is not working as expected, try placing the `%echo` magic at the top of it to see if that resolves the issue.
 (If so, please report that [here](https://github.com/hugetim/nbstata/issues/new?labels=bug).)
 You can also avoid such potential issues by setting the config